lyx-x/nnimgproc/README.md

-# Learn to process images with neural network
+# Learn image processing with neural network

 This project aims at giving a common platform for learning image processing task with neural network.
 The structure of the project is very simple: